 FOSAF is proud to continue our close association with and our leadership role in the Yellowfish Working Group.

 "To promote the long-term conservation needs of yellowfish as a flagship group within their natural habitats through sustainable utilisation practices and as a means to create an awareness of their conservation with the relevant decision makers."

 What does the YWG do?

 The formation of the Yellowfish Working Group (YWG) was initiated by the Federation of Southern African Flyfishers (FOSAF) in 1997.
 FOSAF manages the Group and finances its running costs while underwriting the costs of its projects.
 The YWG can be best described as an 'Interest Group' comprising persons interested in conserving the 9 species of indigenous yellowfish.
-Among others these persons include sport anglers, aquatic and environmental scientists, tourism operators and their involvement is solely on a voluntary basis.
-A National Conference is held every year and the Proceedings are published.
-The Conference Proceedings from 2003 to 2010 are available on this website.
+Among others these persons include sport anglers, aquatic and environmental scientists, tourism operators and their involvement are solely on a voluntary basis.
+In addition, the YWG supports the conservation of our country's other indigenous fishes, the critically endangered Clanwilliam sandfish being an example.
+The Conference Proceedings from 2003 to 2015 are available on this website.
 Click here for Proceedings.